brianreinhold/Nordic-MPM-Health-Devices/README.md

 | --- | --- | --- | --- |

 - Command: Always the &#39;Get Current Time Info&#39; command.
 (Two bytes)
-- Flags: (Two bytes)
+- Main Flags: (Two bytes)
-  - Bits 0, 1, 2: clock type.
-Clock types are mutually exclusive.
-    - 0: PHD does not use time stamps and does not support a real time clock
-    - 1: PHD uses a relative time where the 0-value of the epoch has no meaning.
-    - 2: PHD uses a UTC epoch time where the 0-value is defined as 2000/01/01 00:00:00.000 but does not understand the offset and sets it to 0x80.
-This option is absolute time.
-    - 3: Reserved
-    - 4: PHD uses a UTC epoch time where the 0-value is defined as 2000/01/01 00:00:00.000 but it does know the time zone and reports the offset to local time in units of 15 minutes in the offset field. _A PHD that claims this level of time support shall have the capability to connect to an external time source on power up, so it knows its current time zone.
-It shall not depend upon the user (unreliable) or the gateway (only episodically available).
-This option is base-offset time in 20601 and is not expected to be commonly supported_.
-  - Bit 3: when set, the PHD supports the set time operation
+  - Bit 0: when set, the PHD supports the set time operation
-  - Bit 4: when set, one or more AVA structs are appended to the end
+  - Bit 1: when set, one or more AVA structs are appended to the end

 Only one of the three clocks is allowed during any connection.
 Alternatively, if the PHD only streams live data, no clock may be present.
 In that case the flags field is 0 and the length field is 0 and the entire packet is only 6 bytes.